HumanSignal/label-studio-ml-backend/label_studio_ml/examples/sklearn_text_classifier/README.md

 > Please note that you must specify the `LABEL_STUDIO_HOST` and `LABEL_STUDIO_API_KEY` environment variables in order to download examples for training the model.
 These variables should point to your Label Studio instance and its API key, respectively.

+For training, you must label at least 2 examples with different labels.

 ## Running with Docker (Recommended)